Gholtes/BasicServices/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-Python 3 + Numpy, Pandas
+Python 3
 R
+Numpy
+Pandas
+Requests
 ```

+A Google Cloud Platform account is also required to use the Maps API.

-## License
+### License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+### Acknowledgments

 * Tom Pagel
 * Google Maps Documentation